 Dr. Sima Salahshor is the Founder of Shiruy, Inc (formerly ScienceHA), a scientific advisory and project management firm with a focus on life sciences and healthcare-related projects and programs.
 She has worked extensively with early-stage as well as larger corporate companies, and has a background in genetics, diagnostics, commercialization, product evaluation and marketing, and industry partnership development.
 She has over 20 years experience in oncology and clinical research and has published numerous peer-reviewed articles in the areas of cancer research, biomarker discovery and development and diagnostics.

-Dr. Salahshor holds a Bachelor degree in Clinical Chemistry, a Master in Molecular Biology and a PhD in Medical Genetics from Karolinska Institute, Sweden, and is a certified Project Management Professional (PMP) with the Project Management Institute (PMI).
-Currently, she is an adjunct professor at the University of Toronto, Faculty of Medicine, where she designs and coordinates new courses and teaches graduate level students.
+Dr. Salahshor holds a Bachelor's degree in Clinical Chemistry, a Master in Molecular Biology and a PhD in Medical Genetics from Karolinska Institute, Sweden, and is a certified Project Management Professional (PMP) with the Project Management Institute (PMI).
+Currently, she is an adjunct professor at the University of Toronto, Faculty of Medicine, where she designs and coordinates new courses and teaches graduate-level students.
 During her carrier, she has been active serving on a number of boards of director, advisory committees and mentorship programs.

 Industry Expertise (12)

 Areas of Expertise (11)

 Marketing & Corporate Strategy

 Project Management Institute (PMI): PMP Certification, License #1661589

 University College of Health Science: B.Sc., Clinical Chemistry

 - Shiruy, Inc

 - Department of Laboratory of Medicine & Pathobiology, Faculty of Medicine, U of T